mrishikreddy/Predicting-Optimal-Drug-Prescription-Using-ML-RT11/README.md

 - `Drug`: Target drug (e.g., drugA, drugB, drugC, drugX, drugY).

 Source: [IBM Developer Skills Network](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-ML0101EN-SkillsNetwork/labs/Module%203/data/drug200.csv).

-## Contributing
-We welcome contributions to enhance the **Drug Classification with Decision Trees** project!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-**Ideas for Contributions**:
-- Add support for other classifiers (e.g., random forest, logistic regression).
-- Implement cross-validation for more robust evaluation.
-- Add feature importance analysis or additional visualizations (e.g., confusion matrix).
-- Include interactive input for predicting drugs for new patients.
-- Optimize the decision tree with hyperparameter tuning (e.g., grid search).

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Thanks to the IBM Developer Skills Network for providing the dataset.
-- Built with ❤️ using Python, NumPy, Pandas, Scikit-learn, and Matplotlib.
-- Appreciation to the open-source community for tools and inspiration.

----

 Dive into the **Drug Classification with Decision Trees** project and explore machine learning!
 If you have questions, suggestions, or issues, please open an issue on GitHub.
 Happy learning!